blogify-dev/blogify/README.md

 ## Building and deploying

-The default deploy configuration runs the backend and the databse as `docker-compose` services.
+The default deploy configuration runs the backend and the database as `docker-compose` services.
 A functioning, local, test deployment can be achieved by running the `localTestDeploy` gradle task.

 ## Core team